ODonnellM/clickLight/README.md

 ## Limitations

-* Color's need to be RGB string values
+* Colors need to be RGB string values
 * no method for deletion of an instance
 * only mapped area tags of type 'rectangle' will work